Little725/FindNumber/README.md

 5. Program codes in multiple files
 There is one .cpp file containing the main code and five header files.

-6. Proper indentation and naming styles
-The program has proper indentation and naming styles with meaningful variable names, which makes the codes easily intelligible. e.g. "matrix" represents the matrix generated, and "checkrow" in the function "row_win()" means the number of right-guessed integer in the row under checking.

-7. In-code documentation
-There are explanations under each meaningful step to demonstrate the intention and effect.

 # Compilation and execution instructions.